pcox22/pcox22/README.md

 ### I'm Patrick Cox, an overachiever who's been adoring computers since 3rd Grade!

-🔭 I’m presently working on Ledger: a Financial Solutions software project.
+🔭 I’m concluding my work on Ledger - a Financial Solutions software project.
 It's a Blazor web-app using five languages and more libraries / dependencies!
 Check out my Ledger Repo if you're interested!
+My next step will be ExPokedle, and it'll be the most learning I've done in a while.

 🌱 I’m currently learning the discord API while I develop my own bot: Scordle!
 Check out my Scordle Repo if you're interested!
+Similarly, I'll soon be tackling Angular and Supabase for ExPokedle.

 🤔 Interests: I'd love to utilize a Full-Stack Engineering opportunity.
 I've got experience doing so, and I love all aspects of it!